Failover steps when active site is inaccessible

 What to do next

-If API Connect in your failed data center cannot be recovered, do not leave your remaining data center as a 2DCDR active with no functioning warm-standby.
+Do not leave your remaining data center as an active 2DCDR deployment without a functioning warm-standby.
 You have the following options:

-If you are able to recover your failed data center, before you re-enable network access, set the management and portal subsystems to warm-standby:
+If you are able to recover your failed data center

 1. Set the multi-site-ha-mode property to passive for the management subsystem in DC1: